Association

 1.Pharmaceutical Regulatory Affairs Committee

-In FY2024, the Committee focuses on the following activities:
+In FY2025, the Committee focuses on the following activities:

 -

 The Committee makes proposals for rationalization of regulations and systems to match the globalization of pharmaceuticals and related products.
-It also conducts research and examination, and makes proposals regarding modification of regulations to accelerate the launch of next-generation medical treatments such as regenerative medicines and new healthcare products. - Cooperation with MHLW and PMDA
+It also conducts research and examinations, and makes proposals regarding modification of regulations to accelerate the launch of next-generation medical treatments such as regenerative medicines and new healthcare products.

 - Regulatory Affairs Sub-Committee

-The Sub-Committee discusses and conducts research on matters (Legal Compliance Guidelines, GDP Guideline, etc.) related to business management (Pharmaceutical Marketing Authorization Holders, Manufactures, Wholesalers), matters related to GMP (Revised Administrative Ordinances on GMP, etc.) and matters related to the application for approval (Impurity Control, GMP Compliance Inspection, Change procedure based on confirmation of PACMP, etc.) as themes and topics about the PMD Act and related laws and subjects - Approval and Authorization Sub-Committee
+The Sub-Committee discusses and conducts research on matters (Legal Compliance Guidelines, GDP Guideline, etc.) related to business management (Pharmaceutical Marketing Authorization Holders, Wholesalers), matters related to GMP (Revised Administrative Ordinances on GMP, GMP case studies, etc.) ,and matters related to the application for approval (Considerations of inquiry items about Partial Change Applications, GMP Inspection Applications, Impurity Control, etc.) as themes and topics about the PMD Act and related laws and subjects - Approval and Authorization Sub-Committee

 - First Working Group